flatpickles/sketchbook/README.md

     -   REGL
 -   Mobile layout & behavior
 -   Info display / link from bottom left button - TBD
+-   No Signal display
+    -   Display when no projects are loaded
+    -   Also include error text; catch project errors
+    -   Also display if rendering passes a time limit (e.g. infinite loop in project)
 -   Link previews
 -   Theming / styling:
     -   Expose only high-level adjustments in theme.scss; move finer details elsewhere (closer to components probably)